The final and most important leg of my Beatles tour. … More Walking in the footsteps of giants Pt4

 Part 1 of an alternative tour of Beatles landmarks. … More Walking in the footsteps of giants Pt1

 High up above Dundon Fort, one of Somerset’s many hill forts, are a collection of glorious woods that surround a small gorge, known as the ‘The Great Breach’.
 The little village of Compton Dundon sits on the road that winds through the edges of the Somerset Levels from Yeovil to Glastonbury and beyond; at the … More In search of the Great Breach Wood

-This is one of the shorter of the five Yeovil Country Park walks, but despite being largely surrounded by the town, it still has a great deal of countryside beauty. … More In search of Yeovil Country Park, Part 2
+One of the shorter of the five Yeovil Country Park walks, but no less beautiful. … More In search of Yeovil Country Park, Part 2

 The Riverside Walk.
 As I may have said before, Yeovil is not renowned as a place of beauty, but it does have some surprisingly beautiful places within it, if you know where to look.
 One of those is the Riverside Walk, part of Yeovil Country Park.
 If you want a larger version of this map, … More In search of Yeovil Country Park, Part 1